TBlauwe/SLog/README.md

-# Cpp library starter project
+# SLog - A simple logging library

 Opitionated and simple logging library I use across my project, that is easily customizable.
 It is built around **[FMT](https://github.com/fmtlib/fmt)**.